AdobeDocs/analytics.en/help/technotes/sftp-password-rotation.md

 1. Update your firewall settings to allow inbound connections from the SFTP server.
 When using an Adobe-hosted SFTP server, allow inbound connections from Adobe's IP ranges on port 22.

-1. Test the connection by logging in to the server using SFTP. <_**or, "by accessing the server using your SSH keys?**_>
+1. Test the connection by logging in to the server using SSH. <_**or, "by accessing the server using your SSH keys?**_>

 ### Step 2: Create a new SFTP location account in Adobe Analytics

 Create a new SFTP location account to replace each existing FTP account.

-When creating a new SFTP location account, you must use the same hostname, username, and passphrase (if one exists)< **_is this correct?_** > that are used in the existing FTP account it is replacing.
+When creating a new SFTP location account, you must use the same hostname and username that are used in the existing FTP account it is replacing.

 >[!NOTE]
 >
 >In a future step, you will configure this new location account to be used as the destination for your Data Feeds and Data Warehouse deliveries.

-#### Inventory your FTP accounts

-Identify all FTP accounts that are receiving data for Data Feeds or Data Warehouse.
-This information is shown in your FTP configuration settings, as described in the [Legacy account types](/help/components/locations/configure-import-accounts.md#configure-a-location-account) section of the article [Configure cloud import and export accounts](/help/components/locations/configure-import-accounts.md).

-For each account, gather the following information:

-* **Host**: The hostname of the FTP server your account connects to (for example, `ftp.omniture.com`, `ftp2.omniture.com`, and so forth).

-* **Port**: When using an Adobe-hosted SFTP server, SFTP clients connect on port 22.
-FTP connections that are non-secure use port 21.

-* **Username**: The username used to log in to the FTP server.

-* **Location account secret**: The current account secret for the account.
-This is the account secret (password) that you use currently when downloading data delivered to your FTP location.
-This information is not available from the Adobe Analytics interface.

-#### Confirm that you can update credentials in your tools

-Make sure you can update the FTP account secret in whatever tool or script you use to connect to the FTP site (for example, an FTP client, automated script, or third-party platform).

 #### Create the SFTP account